CooperGerman/RatOS-configurator-uboe-edition/LOGGING_SYSTEM.md

-# RatOS Error Logging System
+# RatOS Unified Logging System

-This document describes the comprehensive error logging system implemented for the RatOS-configurator project to capture and display errors from update scripts and other system operations.
+This document describes the comprehensive unified logging system implemented for the RatOS-configurator project.
+The system consolidates all RatOS logs into a single main log file while providing specialized tools for viewing and analyzing logs from different sources, including update scripts and other system operations.

 ## Overview

-The logging system consists of four main components:
+The unified logging system consists of four main components:

-1. **Structured Bash Logging Library** - Captures errors from shell scripts in JSON format
+1. **Structured Bash Logging Library** - Captures errors from shell scripts in JSON format, writing to the main RatOS log
-2. **CLI Log Management Commands** - Command-line tools for viewing and analyzing logs
+2. **CLI Log Management Commands** - Command-line tools for viewing and analyzing logs with source filtering
-3. **Web UI Integration** - Browser-based log viewer with filtering and analysis
+3. **Web UI Integration** - Browser-based log viewer with filtering and analysis capabilities
 4. **Debug Integration** - Automatic inclusion of logs in debug packages

 ## Architecture

 ### 1. Bash Logging Library (`configuration/scripts/ratos-logging.sh`)

-The bash logging library provides structured logging capabilities for shell scripts, outputting logs in JSON format compatible with the pino logging system used throughout the application.
+The bash logging library provides structured logging capabilities for shell scripts, outputting logs in JSON format compatible with the pino logging system used throughout the application. **All logs are written to the main RatOS log file** (`/var/log/ratos-configurator.log`) with a `source: "ratos-update"` field for filtering.

 #### Features:
 - **JSON-formatted logs** compatible with pino
 - **Multiple log levels**: trace, debug, info, warn, error, fatal
-- **Automatic log rotation** when files exceed size limits
+- **Unified log file** - writes to main RatOS log instead of separate files
+- **Source identification** - all entries tagged with `source: "ratos-update"`
 - **Error trapping** with stack trace capture
 - **Command execution logging** with automatic error handling
 - **Timestamped entries** with process information